Ravenscraig and Jameston Railway

 The Ravenscraig and Jameston Railway was a narrow gauge freight or mineral railway or 'Bogey line' that ran the 1+1/4 mi between two freestone quarries near Dalry, North Ayrshire, Scotland.

 History

 The Ravenscraig Quarry to Jameston Quarry line was a 'Bogey Line' using 'bogeys' or small waggons that transported freestone (sandstone) to another freestone quarry at Jameston near Auchenskeith for transfer into standard gauge waggons and onward transport via the standard gauge Glasgow and South-Western Railway's Dalry to Kilmarnock line.
 Probably mainly worked by gravity, manually and by horses, the width of the fairly substantial surviving embankments and some vague cuttings suggests that it was a narrow gauge rather than a standard gauge line.
 The Ordnance Survey maps of the time show that it existed after 1856 and was abandoned by 1895.
 Jameston Quarry was also disused by 1895 and has since been infilled.
-Old maps show that prior to the railways construction stone could be taken away via North Lissens farm or across the Gorbie Glen and away via Asseyfaulds Cottage.
+Old maps show that prior to the railway's construction stone could be taken away via North Lissens farm or across the Gorbie Glen and away via Asseyfaulds Cottage.